Kakuli Bushcamp is small with only five tents.

 Health & safety

 Medical care: The guides and manager at Kakuli are trained in first aid.
-The various safari operations in South Luangwa National Park sponsor a doctor who is based in the valley and who is available to tend to anything more serious.
-In severe emergencies guests would be evacuated by air to Lusaka or Johannesburg.
+The various safari operators in South Luangwa National Park sponsor a doctor who is based at Mfuwe Lodge and who is available to tend to anything more serious.
+Kakuli has links to a flying-doctors’ service for serious emergencies.

 Dangerous animals: High Risk

 Fire safety: The camp kitchen has an extinguisher readily available.
-Water hoses can quickly be utilized in case of fire in the camp.
-A fire break has been created around each of the 'Rhodesian' water boilers as a preventative measure.
+Water hoses can quickly be utilised in case of fire in the camp.
+A firebreak has been created around each of the solid-fuel water boilers as a preventative measure.

 Disabled access: On Request